sf-wdi-22-23/modules-22/w06-ruby/d3-dawn-oop/README.md

  # => {:name=>"Napoleon", :fav_food=>"steak", :skills=>["archery", "combat", "egg farming"]}
 ```

 Recall that there are 2 notations for hashes, a colon (`:`) notation and a hash rocket (`=>`) notation.
-The colon notation always results in your keys being symbols.
+The colon notation always results in your keys being symbols, which is usually what we want.
 The hash rocket notation gives you more control over the types of your keys.

 ##Objects